RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 ## Base

-While the `tidyverse` was put together recently to help with data science, R existed long before this.
-There is a host of functionality that is built into it especially around the core needs of programmers and statisticians.
+While the `tidyverse` was established relatively recently to help with data science, R existed long before this.
+There is a host of functionality that is built into R especially around the core needs of programming and statisticians.

 In particular, we will cover: